 - ⅔ cup chickpea flour (or garfava flour)

 - 1 tbsp starter culture (optional -see notes)

 - 2 tbsp olive oil

-- Combine all the prefermented ingredients.
-Allow to sit for at least 4 hours (even if you aren't using a starter culture).
+- Combine all the ingredients in the preferment.
+Allow to soak for at least 4 hours or up to 24 hours.

-- Heavily oil a 9" round pan with 2 tbsp olive oil.
+- Oil a 9" round ovenproof dish with 2 tbsp olive oil.
 Pour batter into the pan and shake it around to combine it with the oil.
 The batter should be about ¼ inch thick.

 - Bake at 400 F for 20-30 minutes.
 Allow to cool slightly before serving.